mbaze/Z80-Bits/iterative-fixed-point-division.md

 ```

 The expression $(x - y)$ is harder to implement efficiently because it requires temporary storage.
 However, it can be
-rewritten as:

-`~y + (x + 1)`

-The extra increment can be absorbed by pre-incrementing the input value before iteration begins.
-Furthermore, because
+rewritten as `~y + (x + 1)`.
+The extra increment can be absorbed by pre-incrementing the input value before iteration
-$y$ never exceeds $x$, the bit shifted into the accumulator by `rra` is guaranteed to be zero.
-This allows `xor c` in
+begins.
+Furthermore, because $y$ never exceeds $x$, the bit shifted into the accumulator by `rra` is guaranteed to be
-the code below to serve a dual purpose: it both complements the accumulator and clears the carry flag, producing a
+zero.
+This allows `xor c` in the code below to serve a dual purpose: it both complements the accumulator and clears
-tighter inner loop.
-Although it does not reduce the cycle count in this particular case, it demonstrates a useful
+the carry flag, producing a tighter inner loop.
+Although it does not reduce the cycle count in this particular case,
-contextual optimization:
+it demonstrates a useful contextual optimization:
 ```
       ld    c,255
       ld    a,b
       and   c
       rra
       rra
       srl   a
       srl   a
       inc   b
       sub   b
       xor   c
       rra
       srl   a
       sub   b
       xor   c
       rra
       srl   a
       sub   b
       xor   c
       rra
       srl   a
 ```

 ## Closing Thoughts